bishopZ/Frame.js/readme.md

 - Added "tail-call optimization" to prevent increased call stacks sizes.
 - Replaced LAB.js with Require.js and made Frame fully AMD-compliant
 - Removed all console masking including Frame.log() and Frame.title() for increased compatibility and better separation of concerns.
-- Added the ability to load CSS and TEXT files inline.
+- Added the ability to load CSS and TEXT files inline. (if they the plugins are loaded in require.js)
 - Added ability to run any set of functions in parallel as well as series.
 - Prevented callback functions from being called twice.
 - Removed frame delay functionality.